 Which "solution" will be the most powerful for you?
-Check the calculators.
+Check the questionnaires.

 The Chinese cornered the solar market partly by using forced labor in Communist concentration camps (of the minority Uyghur people).